 Now you see your statistics.

 You have to pay special attention to “Page Loading Time”, “Total Page Size” and the number of requests.
-The shorter the load time and smaller page size, the better.
+The shorter the load time and smaller the page size, the better.

 Server speed, especially server response time, is an important factor influencing your website’s performance.
 Available storage, bandwidth limits, connection limits and the price are things you have to take into account as well.
 Choose the most suitable option for you, but don’t save too much on performance.
 Good servers won’t be cheap.